AnjoTadena/travel-site/README.md

 A Project for FrontEnd Workflow

-This project use gulp for automating simple frontend task.
+This project used gulp for automating simple frontend task, following the rules of BEM principle and mobile first.